hbaldwin98/textly/DOCKER_DEPLOYMENT.md

 1. Connect your GitHub repository
 2. Configure build settings:
-   - Backend: Dockerfile at `server/Dockerfile`
+   - Backend: Dockerfile at `Dockerfile.backend`
    - Frontend: Dockerfile at `web/Dockerfile`
 3. Set environment variables in the dashboard